Critical Incident Response Services

 All members of our Critical Incident Response Team are trained at the Basic Group Crisis Intervention Level or higher in Critical Incident Stress Management (CISM).
 (Standards developed by the International Critical Incident Stress Foundation.)

-The team consists of the clinical staff from the GVSU Counseling and Career Development Center, COT staff, students, and faculty.
+The team consists of the clinical staff from the GVSU University Counseling Center, COT staff, students, and faculty.

 What to "expect" in the event of a traumatic incident and education about stress and trauma response.